kenan3008/litecoin/README.md

 k apply -f statefulset.yaml
 ```

+The output of these two commands is in the `statefulset.yaml` manifest file.
+This file will create a service account and a stateful set with litecoin container
+in the Kubernetes cluster.

 ## Gitlab pipeline

 Gitlab pipeline is available in the `.gitlab-ci.yaml` file.
 It contains two stages: `build` and `deploy`.